AmruthaChandana/apexplanet-task1/README.md

 # ApexPlanet Internship - Task 1

-🚀 **Hello Ammu** Android app created as part of my internship.
+🚀 **Hello World** Android app created as part of my internship.

 ## ✅ What I Did:
 - Installed Android Studio
-- Created a Java app with a TextView that says "Hello Ammu!"
+- Created a Java app with a TextView that says "Hello World!"
 - Tested on Pixel 6 emulator

 ## 📂 Folder Structure